IT Support Detroit

 Simply put, the cloud is just someone else’s computer.
 Cloud providers “rent” space on their computing and storage infrastructure and bundle it with networking, security, and licensing services.

-One Cloud Services provides a full suite of cloud services including public cloud, private cloud, data protection and storage, disaster recovery and remote desktops as a service.
+One Cloud Services provides a full suite of cloud services including public cloud, private cloud, data protection and storage, disaster recovery, and remote desktops as a service.

 By offering a range of secure, customizable computing resources and solutions along with ongoing, proactive maintenance, cloud computing service providers remove the need for organizations to purchase and maintain hardware and to invest in data center expenses.
 Cloud computing also lets users focus on growth-generating tasks without worrying about the performance of their IT infrastructure.